petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 ## Setting up cloud integration

-We're going to need a token to use the Calkit cloud system, so head over to your user settings and generate one, then add that to your config with
+We're going to need a token to use the Calkit cloud system, so head over to your user settings and generate one

+TODO: Token generation figure

+then add that to your config with

 ```sh